dtorresxp/odoo-guides/README.md

   - Every procedural link is followed by its &#x03C8;Code
 - Steps
   - The main component of the &#x03C8;Code guide is _STEP_, an atomic task to do in the screen.
-  - Every step is separated from others by the _PIPE_ character |.
+  - Every step is separated from others by the _PIPE_ character |
-  - Related steps tend to be in the same _ROW_, unless there are plenty and need to be separated into several rows.
+  - Related steps tend to be in the same _ROW_, unless there are plenty and need to be separated into several rows
   - Some steps are grouped, so they're enclosed in _SQUARE BRACKETS_.
 If they're mutually exclusive (options), they appear separated by _DOUBLE PIPE_ || (the OR sign).
 If the group is repeatable, a super index appears after a closing bracket: \[ \]&#x207F;
-  - There are several _ICONS_ that mimic the Odoo ones on screen.
+  - There are several _ICONS_ that mimic the Odoo ones on screen
     - &#x25A6;&nbsp;&nbsp;represents the _APPS_ icon of squares in the top-left of the Odoo's window in its navigation bar (_navbar_).
-    - &#x23BD;/&#x23BD;/&nbsp;&nbsp;represents the breadcrumbs list of direct access to modules and items that the user opened previously in Odoo and appears just below the navbar.
+    - &#x23BD;/&#x23BD;/&nbsp;&nbsp;represents the breadcrumbs list of direct access to modules and items that the user opened previously in Odoo and appears just below the navbar
     - Date fields have &#x25BC; to their right and it opens a &#x1F4C5; dialog
-    - All other symbols are the same ones as Odoo's on screen.
+    - All other symbols are the same ones as Odoo's on screen
-    - Some steps are preceded by a letter and a colon, meaning the kind of item that you should look for on screen.
+    - Some steps are preceded by a letter and a colon, meaning the kind of item that you should look for on screen to complete your task
     - _**_a:_**_ &nbsp;means _ACTION_ and is the only one that's not atomic.
 It means a complex task of several steps mentioned as one, to facilitate guide comprehension.
 Usually, because they've been explained previously or were in another guide.
     - **_i:_** &nbsp;&nbsp;means _ITEM_ which represents any other object that's not in this list.
     - Other type of items used on screen are: _**b:** Button, **d:** Dialog, **f:** Field, **l:** Link, **m:** Menu, **o:** Option, **s:** SmartButton, **t:** Tab, **v:** View and **w:** Window._